bavc/qctools/playback_descriptions.md

 ## [CIE Scope](#cie-scope)

-This filter plots the range of visible colors as defined by the Committee Internationale de l'Eclairage/International Commission on Lighting (CIE) chromaticity diagram.
-See Georgia State University's [Hyperphysics](http://hyperphysics.phy-astr.gsu.edu/hbase/vision/cie.html) page for more information on this color space.
+This filter plots the range of visible colors as defined by the Committee Internationale de l'Eclairage/International Commission on Lighting (CIE).
 ![CIE Scope](media/playbackfilter_CIE_scope.jpg)

 ## [Color Matrix](#color-matrix)